-This is a nuts-and-bolts introduction to applying for a job, which includes how to create a resume, write a cover letter, and submitting a job application.
+This is a nuts-and-bolts introduction to applying for an internship or job, which includes how to create a resume, write a cover letter, and submitting a job application.
 The goal is for participants to walk away with basic tools and familiarity to begin their job application processes outside of the institute.